aletzo/publier/README.md

 #publier

+publier: French word for publish ( O tempora o mores! )

 A ~~simple CMS~~ blog engine written in Symfony2 using Sqlite.

 Sorry world, but I had to do it:

-> Every programmer should have a blog, created by ones own blog engine.
+> Every programmer should have a blog, created by one's own blog engine.
 >
 > The Internet